 Deer have mowed down entire swaths of plants they have never touched in previous years, even though we generously offer them entire grassy fields around the gardens to munch to their hearts' content.
 They usally keep their distance during the day, but take over the place at night.

 At times the slugs feel like something out of an Alfred Hitchcock movie, crawling in squadrons and platoons across grassy areas and gravel paths and even over copper mesh to consume an entire tomato or sunflower plant overnight.
 We put out Sluggo, a food-and-pet-safe slug bait, but they like tender greens more than the bait, which is also an expensive proposition in a garden area the size of ours.

 Spanky and I make early morning and evening rounds; Spanky serves as lookout, pointing out overlooked slugs and chasing the deer out of the garden wlile I slay slugs with scissors in one hand and a spray bottle of 1:4 amonia and water in the other.
 The amonia water kills the slugs but is a mild fertizer to the plants.

-The scissors cut them in half, and. the spray bottle of amonia water allows me to squirt other ones from a short distance without stepping over plants.
-I discovered slugs like "beer traps" filled instead with a little yeast and sugar stirred into water and placed in strategic locations.
+The scissors cut them in half, and the spray bottle of amonia water allows me to squirt others from a short distance without stepping over plants.
+I discovered slugs like "beer traps" filled with a little yeast and sugar stirred into water in place of beer, and placed in strategic locations.
 It's better than wasting the beer....the other evening there were 6 slugs lined up to drink and drown in the concoction not 10 minutes after I put it a trap in place.